apache/camel/examples/camel-example-loadbalancing/README.txt

 Load balancing with MINA Example
 ================================

-This example show how you can easily use the camel-mina component to design a solution allowing to distribute message workload on several servers.
+This example shows how you can easily use the Camel-MINA component to design a solution allowing for distributing message workload onto several servers.
-These servers are simple TCP/IP servers created by the Apache MINA framework and running in separate JVMs.
-The load balancer pattern of Camel which is used top of them allows to send in a Round Robin model mode the messages created from a camel Bean component respectively to each server running on localhost:9991 and localhost:9992.
+These servers are simple TCP/IP servers created by the Apache MINA framework and run in separate JVMs.
+The load balancer pattern of Camel which is used on top of them allows for sending in Round Robin mode the messages created from a Camel Bean component alternatively between each server running on localhost:9991 and localhost:9992.

-The demo starts when every 5th seconds, a Report object is created from the camel load balancer server.
+Within this demo every five seconds, a Report object is created from the Camel load balancer server.
-This object is send by the camel load balancer to a MINA server and object is serialized.
+This object is sent by the Camel load balancer to a MINA server where the object is then serialized.
-One of the two MINA servers (localhost:9991 and localhost:9992) receives the object and enrich the message by setting the field reply of the Report object.
-The reply is send back by the MINA server to the client, which then logs the reply on the console.
+One of the two MINA servers (localhost:9991 and localhost:9992) receives the object and enriches the message by setting the field reply of the Report object.
+The reply is sent back by the MINA server to the client, which then logs the reply on the console.

 Running the example
 ===================

 To compile and install the project in your maven repo, execute the following command on the root of the project

 mvn clean install

-To run the example, execute now the following command in the respective folder:
+To run the example, then execute the following command in the respective folder:

 >mina1
 mvn exec:java -Pmina1